kyleFortuin2709/SuperDuperTeam2/README.md

 ## Variables
  - It is not permitted to declare several variables in a single line.
  - When declaring a variable of type Boolean the variable should start with 'Is'.
- - avoid abbreviation when declaring variables.
+ - Avoid abbreviation when declaring variables.
  - Constant variables should follow Snake case naming with upper case letters  (e.g MINIMUM_VALUE).
  - Standard variables should follow Camel case naming